 With the 2018 WA State Bouldering Titles fast approaching I was training very hard to keep my dual titles.

-There were two lead up competitions to the title in WA and warm up competitions, with nothing on the line except money and glory.
+There was two lead up competitions to the title in WA and warm-up competitions, with nothing on the line except money and glory.

-The first warm up competition I was very physically fit and won the qualifying round, the semi-final round and then was too fatigued for finals.
+In the first warm-up competition, I was very physically fit and won the qualifying round, the semi-final round and then was too fatigued for finals.
 I made some bad mistakes, didn’t control my nerves and frustration and ended up in third.

-The second warm up competition, I was a bit fitter and added in an extra rest day for that week and that made a huge difference to my fitness.
+In the second warm-up competition, I was a bit fitter and added in an extra rest day for that week and that made a huge difference to my fitness.
 I also made a huge effort to calm down my nerves and frustration.
 I won the comp quite dominantly.

 I still competed at the WA Titles after some treatment and at one stage I had the Title in my hand but it slipped away as I failed to control the final hold on boulder two.
 I came home with a silver, which was not a disaster but was still heartbreaking for me.

 I had to move on fast and get my body back on track as SA State Titles were the following weekend.
 I had three physio trips and off I went feeling much better.
 I was very relaxed at this competition without the home state pressure and that relaxed nature brought me home the gold.